boomorangutango/binder_test/README.md

 # structure

-This is a test repository to look at deployment options for structural engineering applications.
+This is a test repository to look at deployment options for structural engineering applications written with Python.
+We are currently exploring voila and streamlit.

 ## Creep Factor